teamneusta/converter-bundle/docs/usage.md

 }
 ```

-As you can see implementation here is quite simple - just concatenation of two attributes.
+As you can see, implementation here is quite simple - just concatenation of two attributes.
-But however transformation will become more and more complex it should be done in a testable,
+But however transformation will become more and more complex, it should be done in a testable,
 separated Populator or in several of them.

 ### Configuration

-To put things together register the factory and populator as services:
+To put things together, register the factory and populator as services:

 ```yaml
 # config/services.yaml